Patrick Wisdom Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.20).
+- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.09).

-- The Dodgers rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).
+- Dodgers pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Grove makes the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.
+- Urias makes the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- In his most recent outing on Sunday against the Chicago Cubs, the right-hander tossed 5 2/3 innings, giving up one earned run while surrendering two hits.
+- In his last time out on Sunday, the left-hander went 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering eight hits.

-- In three games this season, the 26-year-old has put up an ERA of 9.00, with 9.7 strikeouts per nine innings.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.